tiaod/moleculer-sc/README.md

 - List all actions: `socket.emit('$node.list', null, callback)`

 ## Authorization
 You can implement authorization.
-For this you have to do 1 things.
+For this you need to do 2 things.
 1. Define the authorization handler in SocketCluster.
+2. Rewrite the `getMeta` method of `sc-gw` service.

 Example authorization:
 ```javascript